In Celebration of “Earth Day”

-On “Earth Day,” Saturday, April 22, the Town of Oyster Bay, the North Oyster Bay Baymen’s Association (NOBBA) and Friends of the Bay will once again join forces to sponsor the annual Oyster Bay Harbor & Beach Clean Up Day, according to Town Supervisor Joseph Saladino.
+“Earth Day,” Saturday, April 21, the Town of Oyster Bay, the North Oyster Bay Baymen’s Association (NOBBA) and Friends of the Bay will once again join forces to sponsor the annual Oyster Bay Harbor & Beach Clean Up Day, according to Town Supervisor Joseph Saladino.

 “For more than two decades, Town employees and volunteers have rolled up their sleeves to complete a thorough clean-up of the beaches and shoreline areas along Oyster Bay Harbor,” Supervisor Saladino stated.
-“This year, our annual event falls on ‘Earth Day,’ which is a very appropriate time to take on an important environmental initiative such as this one.”
+“This year, our annual event falls the day before ‘Earth Day,’ which is a very appropriate time to take on an important environmental initiative such as this one.”

 Supervisor Saladino, a strong proponent of protecting and preserving the Town of Oyster Bay’s pristine waterways and beaches, said he is looking forward to working side by side with volunteers at the clean-up.
 “All day, people walk along the shoreline collecting debris, picking up trash, and even working from boats to clean up floating litter in the water,” Supervisor Saladino said.
 “This annual clean-up day is an inspiration to residents, as it helps preserve the precious ecology of one of the Town’s crown jewels, Oyster Bay Harbor.”